kuromasadev/PROJ4-GRP2/README.md

 # Food Supply Chain Sustainability

 ## synopsis
-Investigate the environmental and social impacts of different stages of the food supply chain, from production to distribution; of red meat from a cow and tofu from soybean.
-The metric will be the cost of the unit in each stage of the supply chain and its impact on the environment with respect to Downtown Houston in 2022.
+Investigate the social impacts of different stages of the food supply chain, from production to distribution; of red meat from a cow and tofu from soybean.
+The metric will be the cost of the unit in each stage of the supply chain and its impact on the social environment with respect to Downtown Houston in 2022.
 ## data sources

 Typical stages of food supply chain.
 Generating a database based on the following: